vanruesc/backtalk/README.md

 [![Dependencies](https://david-dm.org/vanruesc/backtalk.svg?branch=master)](https://david-dm.org/vanruesc/backtalk)

 BackTalk realises the front-end interaction part of the FHB Campus App's lecture evaluation module.
-It is intended to be used in that environment only and simply needs to be loaded to work.
+It is intended to be used in that environment only.

 ## Installation

-Download the [minified library](http://vanruesc.github.io/backtalk/build/backtalk.min.js) and include it in the project:
+Download or simply reference the [minified bundle](http://vanruesc.github.io/backtalk/build/backtalk.min.js):

 ```html
 <script src="/js/backtalk.min.js"></script>